nf-core/lsmquant/README.md

 ### ARA Registration

-Optionally registration to the Allen Refernce Atlas (ARA) for functional brain region annotation can be perfomed before segmentation.
+Optional registration to the Allen Reference Atlas (ARA) for functional brain region annotation can be perfomed before segmentation.
 This includes the following two steps:

 - Downsampling of the high resolution stitched images